Eye Exams

 TRICARE covers eye exams and other specialized services to diagnose or treat eye conditions.

-This list of covered services is not all inclusive.
-TRICARE covers services that are medically necessaryTo be medically necessary means it is appropriate, reasonable, and adequate for your condition. and considered proven.
-There are special rules or limits on certain services, and some services are excluded.
+This list of covered services isn’t all-inclusive.
+TRICARE covers services that are and considered proven.
+Some services have special rules or limits, and some services are excluded.
+Learn how a benefit becomes covered.

 Last Updated 9/17/2024